saadullahsaeed/pub-sub/README.md

         //...but add it back to the Configuration newDependency := events.NewTopic(CUSTOMER)
         configuration.Add(CUSTOMER, newDependency)
-        //alert all high-level objects that might await for a Customer instance that it is now available newDependency.NewPublisher()(customer) //we construct the function here and instantly call it...
+        //alert all high-level objects that might
+        //await for a Customer instance that it is now available newDependency.NewPublisher()(customer)
+        //in above line, we construct the function and instantly call it...
     }()
 }
 ```